aptech/docs/docs/CR-exp.rst

     :param x:
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*TODO*), NxK matrix or N-dimensional array containing  e, the base of natural logs, raised to the powers given by the elements of x.
+    :returns: y (*NxK matrix or N-dimensional array*) containing  e, the base of natural logs, raised to the powers given by the elements of x.